countable-web/open-source-corporation/sales/PROPOSALS.md

 ### Research

-This is pretty dependent on the proposal, but the main goal is to:
+This is pretty dependent on the proposal, but the main goals are:

 1. Further clarify your chances of winning.
 1. Get the information you need to improve your chances of winning.